shovanmaity/k8s-volume-copy/docs/demo/05_move_volume.md

 In this demo we will move PVC from one storageclass to another storageclass.
 In these yaml storage class `hp-node-1` and `hp-node-2` are hard coded, if you want you can change it.
 In this demo we will use `VolumeRename` and `VolumeCopy`.
-Flow is `scale down` -> `rename volume(s)` -> `copy volume(s)` -> `scale up`.

 NOTE -
 1. `AnyVolumeDataSource` feature gate should be enabled in the kubernetes cluster.
-2. Storageclass should be configured for this demo.
-3. Namespace `volume-copy` is reserved for volume populator.
+2. Namespace `volume-copy` is reserved for volume populator.
 Don't create any application or pvc in that namespace.
-4. Before moving volume should not be used by any application.
+3. Before moving volume should not be used by any application.

-Here are steps -
+Here are steps to move a volume from one storageclass to another storageclass -
 1. Install PV and Rsync volume populator and volume rename and copy controller.
    ```bash
    kubectl create ns volume-copy